UBC-MDS/bmi-calculator-python/CONTRIBUTING.md

 Any violations that occur can be reported to:

 - Qurat-ul-Ain Azim at qazim1@student.ubc.ca
-- HanCHen Wang at hcwang24@student.ubc.ca
+- HanChen Wang at hcwang24@student.ubc.ca
 - Kelvin Wong at now@student.ubc.ca
 - Natalie Cho at natcho1@student.ubc.ca